Syracuse Crunch: Honored numbers

 The Crunch raised a banner following a fan vote during the team's fifth season in honor of fan favorite #14 "Big Bad" John Badduke.
 It is not retired, as it would later be worn by former United States Olympian Darby Hendrickson, Serge Aubin, Richard Panik, Justin Courtnall, Brandon Alderson, Mike McNamee, Kevin Lynch, Devante Stephens and most recently, Brandon Crawley.

-During the 2008–09 AHL season, the team temporarily reserved, but not retired, #7 as a tribute to Paul Newman after his death.
+During the 2008–09 season, the team temporarily reserved, but not retired, #7 as a tribute to Paul Newman after his death.
 This honors Reg Dunlop, the player-coach for the fictional Charlestown Chiefs, which Newman played in the movie Slap Shot.
 The movie was filmed partially at Onondaga County War Memorial.
 Coincidentally, other scenes were filmed at Cambria County War Memorial Arena in Johnstown, Pennsylvania, the home ice of the Crunch's former ECHL affiliate, the Johnstown Chiefs.
 The banner was raised October 14 and was up for the entire season, but the number was not retired, as it was most recently worn by Crunch player Mathieu Joseph in the 2019–20 season.

 On March 26, 2016, the Syracuse Crunch retired Dolph Schayes' number #4.
 Schayes played for the Syracuse Nationals and their successor, the Philadelphia 76ers.
 He was the first player in the National Basketball Association to score 15,000 points in his career.
-This number isn't officially retired, as the number was most recently worn by Trevor Carrick during the 2022–23 season.
+This number is not officially retired, as the number was most recently worn by Trevor Carrick during the 2022–23 season.